 I was reading that one during the fag end of the year when I was also reading ‘The White Book’ by Han Kang.

-Han Kang was my author discovery of the year and I read two of her books last year 2018: ‘The Vegetarian’ at the beginning of the year and ‘The White Book’ towards the end of the year.
+Han Kang was my author discovery of the year under review and I read two of her books: ‘The Vegetarian’ at the beginning of the year and ‘The White Book’ towards the end of the year.

 I love both these books so much that Han Kang has become one of my favorite writers of my adult life and I even reread ‘The Vegetarian’ this year as well.
 She has a way of writing and describing stuff in books in a haunting manner that has an unnatural quality to it.
 It’s totally out of this world and I recommend both ‘The White Book’ and ‘The Vegetarian’ to anyone who likes to read really meaningful and worthwhile books.